There are a number of things that you can do in the Messages app on your iPhone when you send text messages.

-The iOS 10 update for the iPhone featured a number of improvements in many of the default apps (such as text message forwarding on an iPhone), but perhaps the most interesting aspect of that updater occurred in the Messages app.
+The iOS 10 update for the iPhone featured a number of improvements in many of the default apps (such as text message forwarding on an iPhone), but perhaps the most interesting aspect of that update occurred in the Messages app.
 Message users on iPhones now have access to a number of different tools and features that can improve their messaging experience.

 Most of these features are exclusive to iMessages, and one of the more interesting parts of the update revolves around iMessage apps.
-These are apps (and games) that you can install to your iPhone directly through the Messages app.
+These are apps (and games) that you can install on your iPhone directly through the Messages app.
 In the example below we are going to install a game, which you can then play through an iMessage with one of your contacts.

 How to Install a New App or Game to Use in the Messages App on an iPhone